-Message from the Director – Sam Katz
+Message from Producer/Director Sam Katz

-While serving as Chair of the Board of Pennsylvania’s Intergovernmental Cooperation Authority, a state created body with responsibility for oversight of Philadelphia’s finances, I began monitoring the fiscal distress that was making bankruptcy a real possibility in Detroit.
-I had spent 25 years of my professional career as a financial advisor to state and local governments across the country while serving as CEO
+While serving as Chair of the Board of Pennsylvania’s Intergovernmental Cooperation Authority - a state-created body with responsibility for oversight of Philadelphia’s finances - I began monitoring the fiscal distress that was making bankruptcy a real possibility in Detroit.
+I had spent 25 years of my professional career as a financial advisor to state and local governments across the country, while serving as CEO

-Detroit has long been America’s city.
-It was one of the nation’s most significant centers of industrial production, marketing, design and engineering.
+Detroit has long been "America’s city."
+It was our nation’s most significant center of industrial production.
 Its music and culture gave America its soul.
-Important developments in organized labor, the rise of black political power, racial segregation, the creation of middle class, suburbanization, deindustrialization and ultimately municipal decline were all Detroit exports.
-Bankruptcy and the extraordinary changes occurring in the city are but another in a series of events that make Detroit a bellwether community for the best and worst of urban America.
+Important developments in organized labor, the rise of Black political power, the creation of middle class, suburbanization, and deindustrialization were all Detroit exports.
+The historic bankruptcy and its long-term effects are but another in a series of events that make Detroit a bellwether for urban America.